jlkravitz/joshuakravitz.com/content/authors/admin/_index.md

 email: ""
 ---

-I'm a data enthusiast looking to make a difference.
+I'm a technologist looking to make a difference.

 I lead technology modernization efforts in the [U.S. Senate Committee on Appropriations](https://www.appropriations.senate.gov/).
 Before coming to the Senate, I worked on the House Committee on Oversight and Reform through the [TechCongress Program](https://techcongress.io), with a focus on IT modernization, customer experience, and data governance.